 Prompt reporting encouraged.
-Complainants of sexual violence may report incidents at any time, but are strongly encouraged to make reports promptly in order to best preserve evidence for a potential legal or disciplinary proceeding.
+Complainants of sexual violence may report incidents at any time but are strongly encouraged to make reports promptly to best preserve evidence for a potential legal or disciplinary proceeding.

 Complainants are strongly encouraged to report incidents of sexual violence to law enforcement for the location where the incident occurred.
 Complainants are also encouraged to contact the local victim/survivor services office, counseling and health care providers, campus Title IX coordinators or Minnesota State Colleges and Universities campus security authorities for appropriate action.
 Central Lakes Contacts include:

 - Dean of Students, Equity & Inclusion and